-The goal of our Know Your Fibers series is to provide info about different types of fibers for our readers.
-This quarter, we take a look at Tencel ®.
+Our Know Your Fibers series provides information about different types of fibers for our readers.
+This quarter, we take a look at lyocell.

 Rayon vs. Lyocell Process

-The main difference in Tencel® fiber versus rayon is it has higher tensile strength, both wet and dry.
-Tencel® does lose some strength when wet, though not as much as rayon (of course, purified cotton is stronger when wet).
-The degree of polymerization is great in Tencel®; it’s about twice that of rayon, but cotton is still four to six times higher—which is why cotton does not lose strength when wet.
+Lyocell has the hand feel of cotton and drapes well, is machine washable and resists wrinkles.
+The main difference in lyocell fiber versus rayon is it has higher tensile strength, both wet and dry.
+Lyocell does lose some strength when wet, though not as much as rayon (of course, purified cotton is stronger when wet).
+The degree of polymerization is great in lyocell; it’s about twice that of rayon, but cotton is still four to six times higher—which is why cotton does not lose strength when wet.

 Feel free to drop us a line if you have any questions or comments!